 Sneak a love note into their lunch box.
 Photo by Mommy Poppins.

-5. Put a surprise birthday note or card in his or her lunch bag, backpack or coat pocket telling them you love them.
+5. Put a surprise birthday note or card in your child's lunch bag, backpack, or coat pocket telling them you love them.

 6. Announce special upcoming activities you have planned, such as a vacation or something they've wanted to do forever.
 Even if you were planning to do it anyway, call it a special birthday gift.

-7. If there is something on the horizon like the addition of a pet or an increase in his or her allowance, do the big reveal.
+7. If there is something on the horizon like the addition of a pet or an increase in your child's allowance, do the big reveal.
 We told our son we would move his bedtime by one hour on his birthday, which made it seem more important.

 8. We may catch flak for this, but if possible, play hooky with your child and do something fun together.
 Visit a favorite museum, restaurant or destination playground.
 C'mon, it's one day a year.

 9. Take an identically posed photo of your child every year on the big day.
 When you have enough pictures, turn them into a digital slide show or put them into an album.
-Review it each year on his or her birthday.
+Review it each year on their birthday.

-10. Celebrate the exact minute of his or her birth as if it were midnight on New Year's Eve.
-Bang pots and pans, throw confetti and blow horns.
+10. Celebrate the exact minute of your child's birth as if it were midnight on New Year's Eve.
+Bang pots and pans, throw confetti, and blow horns.

 11. Write your child a birthday letter every year.
 Wrap up the year; say how you've seen them grow and change and why they are so special.
 If your child isn't yet old enough to cherish the letters, save them.
 Read them together every year.

-12. Do an annual sweep of his or her possessions and donate unwanted books and toys to charity.
-It's a great way to bond while helping others and you're also making room for the inevitable presents.
+12. Do an annual sweep of your child's possessions and donate unwanted books and toys to charity.
+It's a great way to bond while helping others, and you're also making room for the inevitable presents.

-Look at old photos and retell the day of their birth, the good parts anyway!
+Look at old photos and retell the day of your child's birth—the good parts anyway!
 Photo by _e.t via Flickr.

-13. Reminisce about the day he or she was born.
-Look at baby photos, re-read any cards you have, watch home videos and share funny stories—in our case, how daddy locked his keys in the car during a huge snowstorm.
+13. Reminisce about the day your child was born.
+Look at baby photos, re-read any cards you have, watch home videos, and share funny stories—in our case, how daddy locked his keys in the car during a huge snowstorm.
 Move on to more recent milestones such as the first day of school or another occasion.

 14. Let the birthday child call the shots for the day.
-He or she can choose dinner or the days' activities.
+Let them choose dinner or the day's activities.
 Maybe let them break a couple of rules or stay up past bedtime.